YashM1234/Network_Design_And_Implementation_Projects/README.md

 5. **SSH Configuration** for secure remote login on all routers.
 6. **Port Security** using the sticky method to secure switch ports.
 7. **Wireless Networks** for all departments, accommodating wired and wireless users.
-8. **HTTP and Email Servers** configured in the server room for company operations.
+8. **DNS, HTTP and Email Servers** configured in the server room for company operations.

 ## Tools and Technologies
 - **Network Design Tools**: MS Visio for network topology modeling.